Apple: We Would Never Degrade the iPhone Experience To Get Users To Buy New Phones - Slashdot

 Apple today responded to reports that the Justice Department and Securities and Exchange Commission are probing its decision to throttle older iPhones, confirming that the U.S government has asked questions.
 From a report: Apple said it would never intentionally "degrade the user experience to drive customer upgrades."
 Apple acknowledged in December that it was secretly slowing the speeds of iPhones in an effort to help preserve aging batteries.
 In response to consumer backlash, the company dropped the price of battery replacements for the iPhone 6, iPhone 6s and iPhone 6s Plus from $79 to $29.

-Much easier alternative (Score:3, Insightful)
+Much easier alternative (Score:4, Insightful)

 Seriously there is a much easier alternative.
 Just do what most other phone makers do and not provide security or bug fixes.
 Customers will have to buy new phones to avoid not joining botnets and getting hit by drive-by malware.
 Apple is putting way too much effort in.